shuhsuan/chatroom-3.0/README.md

 This is a chatroom with a grammar checking function you can use before sending a message.
 I built this app because I have overseas friends who want to practice communicating with me to get used to english grammar and its confusing intricacies.
 I built this app with the hopes of making that learning process a little better for them rather than have me manually correcting their grammar every so often.

 I learned a lot building this project
-- How to connect to a databse using Node.js
+- How to connect to a databse, read, update, and render its documents
-- How to connect to an API
+- How to connect to an API, make requests and handle the response
-- Make a POST request and display its contents onto the page
 - How to use React components to make the project more organised
 - The existence of gitignore for hiding keys
+- User authentication and storing data

 ----